tiemma/kubernetes-article-content/README.md

 ## Exposing our Deployment using Services

 When we create a deployment, we start our application using containers that run within our cluster and will do so using the configuration which we have specified.
-To be access the deployment, we need to create a service.
+To access the deployment, we need to create a service.

 A service is an entrypoint to our application which defines which port should be open and how it can be accessed.
-What this means is that a service is binded to a port which is very true, so for each port which is open in our application, we have an accompanying service to open it to the world in the Kubernetes cluster.
+What this means is that a service is binded to a port, which is very true.
+So for each port which is open in our application, we have an accompanying service to open it to the world in the Kubernetes cluster.

-If you rememeber that kubernetes is a cluster, that means that we can access our application from any cluster using the service name.
+If you rememeber that kubernetes is a cluster, that means that we can access our application from any node using the service name.
 This defeats the purpose of knowing which IP and port the application is deployed on.

-If we have an application that we don't need exposed, we just don't create a service for the application and it's securely hosted on the cluster.
+If we have an application that we don't need exposed, we  don't create a service for the application and it's securely hosted on the cluster.

 When it comes down to services, we can have the following types:

 NodePort - This is the default host mapping, we basically host the port of our application on some arbitrary port in the range of 30000-32767.
 All pods in our cluster have a node port which all requests to the service get forwarded to.

 ClusterIP - When we have more than one replica which we'd like to forward traffic to, we use a clusterIP.
-This assigns the entire deployment a clusterIP which internally load balances all the requests to the node ports which were previously highlighted.
-This clusterIp can only be accessed internally and is not open to the world
+This assigns the entire deployment a clusterIP which internally load balances all the requests to the pods which were previously created by the deployment, this service type has no NodePort.
+This ClusterIP can only be accessed internally and is not open to the world

-LoadBalancer - This is similar to the clusterIp service type but exposes the traffic outside the cluster.
+LoadBalancer - This is similar to the ClusterIP service type but exposes the traffic outside the cluster.
 For a loadbalancer to work, we need a load balancer controller installed on the network.
 There are some software controllers such as [MetalLB](https://metallb.universe.tf) which allow us use load balancers on-prem without purchasing load balancing equipment like F5-Big IP.
 In general, such controllers are provided by cloud providers so most load balancer setups would happen on a cloud service such as GKE or AKS.

 Enough of the talk, let's write a service for our hello-world application.